unChaz/sci-fi-5e/srd/mechanics/combat.md

 **_Ability Modifier_** The ability modifier used for a melee weapon attack is Strength, and the ability modifier used for a ranged weapon attack is Dexterity.
 Weapons that have the finesse or thrown property break this rule.

-Some spells also require an attack roll.
-The ability modifier used for a spell attack depends on the Techcasting ability of the spellcaster.
+Some tek skills also require an attack roll.
+The ability modifier used for a tek skill attack depends on the Tekcasting ability of the tekcaster.

-**_Proficiency Bonus_** You add your proficiency bonus to your attack roll when you attack using a weapon with which you have proficiency, as well as when you attack with a spell.
+**_Proficiency Bonus_** You add your proficiency bonus to your attack roll when you attack using a weapon with which you have proficiency, as well as when you attack with a tek skill.

 ##### Rolling 1 or 20